Railroad acknowledges Iowa derailment was flood related

-DOON, Iowa (AP) — BNSF Railway has acknowledged flooding played a role in a derailment that loosed thousands of gallons of oil into northwest Iowa floodwaters.
+OMAHA, Neb.
+(AP) — BNSF Railway acknowledged Friday that flooding played a role in a derailment that loosed thousands of gallons of oil into northwest Iowa floodwaters.

-BNSF spokesman Andy Williams said Friday that the derailment was “flood related” but declined to say whether the train engineer knew or should have known about washed-out tracks mentioned in a preliminary federal report released Thursday.
+Railroad spokesman Andy Williams wouldn’t say whether the train engineer knew or should have known about washed-out tracks mentioned in a preliminary federal report released Thursday.

-The National Transportation Safety Board report cited heavy rainfall in the area 48 hours before the June 22 derailment just south of Doon, Iowa.
-The report says the rain and runoff washed out track and flooded a tributary of the nearby Little Rock River.
-The report stopped short of saying the flooding caused the 32-car derailment.
+“The train was operating within its authority,” Williams told The Associated Press.

-The federal report also says the train was moving at 48 mph (77 kph) — just below the authorized speed for that stretch.
+“The cause of the derailment is flood related,” he said, declining to comment further.

 Most Read Business Stories